MahmoudHegazi/BigTv/README.md

 *  I finished the first model for the Adding series and updated the index file it gonna be ajax Adding to DB
 *  I finished CRUD_AJAX_Jquery_Flask add funcion to handle adding new series to DB with AJAX
-*  I finished CRUD delete func for series and movies and changed the style (I didn't used AJAX in delete to avoid problems)
+*  I finished CRUD delete func for series and movies and changed the style (I didn't use AJAX in delete to avoid problems)

 ## last desgin